 The resulting student will then be able to recognize the nature and requirements of a musical or life goal/experience, have a set of strategies for approaching the task, know which strategies would be appropriate for the particular endeavor, monitor progress towards achieving the experience, adjust strategies as circumstances change, evaluate the result in performance or practice, and take action to improve next time.
 These are not only musical skills, but also life skills.
 Along the way, the teacher and student are developing an aesthetic passion and understanding of music and the human experience so that students may continue to make music after instruction ceases, as well as seek out and enjoy future musical experiences.
 They will also be more aware of how they might best achieve life goals and negotiate human experiences.
 Many believe that we study most disciplines to better understand what goes on around us.
 I believe that we study the arts to better understand what goes on within and between us.

 Regarding musical traditions and cultures, I believe in a universalist, scientific approach.
-That is, I believe that music, as a human tradition, consists of universal elements like rhythm, melody, timbre, expression, form/not form, harmony, and notation/not-notation, which can be explained and learned through science and exposure.
+That is, I believe that music, as a human tradition, consists of universal elements like rhythm, timbre, opportunity and opposition, balance, and an ability for self-transformation.
 While from a western, classical background myself, I endeavor to incorporate multiple languages, cultures, time periods, and genres into my curriculum.
 By the time they reach school-age, students have already begun to develop their own musical identities.
 I see it as my job to not only make my classroom a place that invites multiple identities, but also that broadens the lens of exposure and access.